lordfeck/no-wei/README.md

 Finally, there is an option to hide the banner, with this preference stored in localstorage.
 This option may be switched off; that depends how strongly you feel.
 To switch off the dismissal option, set `allowDismissal = false` in `no-wei.js`.

-An example of how the banner will appear [may be seen here](https://soft.thran.uk/no-wei.html).
+A live example of how the banner will work in browsers [may be seen here](https://soft.thran.uk/no-wei.html).
 This example has UA detection turned off, so will be seen by all browsers.

 # Why no WEI?
 To quote Greg Farough of the Free Software Foundation: